puneet166/Compound-finance-Protocol-with-hardhat/README.md

     ``` npx hardhat node --fork https://goerli.infura.io/v3/20f4e4de34cf4272b76fe44eafb89b84 ```

 6. Once you forked the Goerli testnet, it will be available at `http://localhost:8545`.
+7. Open the second terminal
-7. Run the following command to execute the test cases:
+8. Run the following command to execute the test cases:

     ``` npx hardhat test --network localFork ```